Short on time? Then the key things to know are:

 - Be alert to fish and shellfish in your diet: some fish can accumulate potentially dangerous pollutants, while undercooked or raw seafood is likely to be a source of harmful infections

-- Cheese and other dairy products made using unpasteurised milk have a high risk of containing Listeria, which poses a significant risk to your unborn baby
+- Cheese (including brie) and other dairy products made using unpasteurised milk have a high risk of containing Listeria, which poses a significant risk to your unborn baby

-- Meat should be cooked through during pregnancy, including cured meats such as pepperoni - undercooked meat carries a risk of contamination with toxoplasma which may cause complications for your baby
+- Meat should be cooked through during pregnancy, including cured meats such as chorizo - undercooked meat carries a risk of contamination with toxoplasma which may cause complications for your baby

 - Alcohol should be avoided at all times